gszecsenyi/NextAction/README.md

  2. Due date
  3. Order in the list

 `@next_action` waterfalls into indented regions.
 If the top level task that is selected to receive the `@next_action` label has subtasks, the same algorithm is used.
 The `@next_action` label is only applied to one task.
-Tasks labeled @waiting or @future are skipped
+Tasks labeled @waiting or @future are skipped.

 Parallel list processing
 ------